saltukalakus/auth0-show-rules-on-clients/README.md

 5. Finally, click on `install`

 ## Features
-* View rules for each client.
+* View rules for every client.
-* View rule's code in builtin Javascript code reader screen.
+* View rule's details in builtin Javascript code reader screen.
-* Sort clients based on client name, ID and rule.
+* Sort clients based on client name and rule.
-* Search rules and clients.
+* Search and filter rules and clients.

 ## How It Works
-In [Auth0](https://auth0.com) dashboard, activated rules are applied on every client by default.
-However, it is quite reasonable to "apply some rules only to some of the clients" (whitelist).
-Implementing clientID or clientName based whitelist logic can make this possible.
-Extension assumes all or some of your rules have whitelist logic.
-By analysing your rules, extension can determine which rules are used for any client and show their relation via it's user interface.
+In [Auth0 dashboard](https://manage.auth0.com) activated rules are applied on every client by default.
+However, it is reasonable to <b>apply some of the rules only to some of the whitelisted clients</b>.
+Writing clientID or clientName based whitelist logic in rules section of dasboard can make this possible.

+This extension fetches your client and rule list details via Auth0's management API.
+By analysing your rules, extension can determine which rules are used for any client and show the relation via a simple but effective user interface.

 For the extension application to show relations properly, your rules must match any of the below patterns.